chrisxfire/chrisxfire.github.io/content/notes/asp.net/web-apps/blazor/blazor-wasm/progressive-web-app-(pwa).md

 Blazor PWAs can be created from project templates or existing Blazor WASM apps can be converted to PWAs.
 - Documentation: https://learn.microsoft.com/en-us/aspnet/core/blazor/progressive-web-app?view=aspnetcore-7.0

-# Creating from CLI
+# creating from cli
 ```powershell
 dotnet new blazorwasm -o APPNAME --pwa
 ```

-# Converting Existing Blazor WASM app to PWA
+# converting existing blazor wasm app to pwa
 1. Update the project file:
    `SomeProject.csproj`
    1. Add the `ServiceWOrkerAssetsManifest` to a `PropertyGroup`: